Entropy and stability of hyperbolic manifolds: Introduction

 \end{theo}

-Unlike other geometric stability theorems, the Gromov-Hausdorff topology is not suitable for our problem.
-Indeed by adding thin and long threads to the hyperbolic metric $g_0$, we get a new metric $g$ whose volume and volume entropy are arbitrarily close to $\Vol(M,g_0)$ and $n-1$ respectively.
-Although in this example, $(M,g)$ is far from $(M,g_0)$ in the Gromov-Hausdorff topology, $(M,g)$ does approximate $(M,g_0)$ in the Gromov-Prokhorov topology for metric measure spaces.
-Recall that a sequence of metric measure spaces $(X_i,d_i,m_i)$ converges to $(X,d,m)$ in the Gromov-Prokhorov topology if there exist a separable Banach space $\mathcal{B}$ and isometric embeddings
+In the statement of Theorem \ref{theorem:stable}, $(M\setminus Z_i,g_i)$ is the metric space where the distance between two points $a,b\in M\setminus Z_i$ is given by the infimum of the $g_i$-lengths of curves joining $a$ to $b$ inside $ M\setminus Z_i$.
+A sequence of manifolds converges in the measured Gromov-Hausdorff topology if it converges both in the Gromov-Hausdorff and Gromov-Prokhorov topologies (for a definition of those topologies, see \cite[Chapter 27, page 778]{Vil09}).
+Gromov-Prokhorov convergence implies $\lim_{i\to \infty}\Vol(Z_i,g_i) =0$.
+On the other hand, the conclusion that $\lim_{i\to \infty}\Area(\partial Z_i,g_i) =0$ is a strong additional property.

-such that the push-forward measures $(j_i)_\sharp m_i$ converge weakly to $j_\sharp m$.
-Any closed Riemannian manifold $(M,g)$ is endowed with the length metric of $g$ and the Riemannian volume measure $\dvol_g$, so it can be regarded as a metric measure space.
+It is elementary to see that naive stability for the Gromov-Hausdorff topology does not hold.
+Indeed, by adding thin and long threads to the hyperbolic metric $g_0$, we get a new metric $g$ whose volume and volume entropy are arbitrarily close to $\Vol(M,g_0)$ and $n-1$ respectively.
+In this example, $(M,g)$ is far from $(M,g_0)$ in the Gromov-Hausdorff topology, although it is still close to $(M,g_0)$ in the Gromov-Prokhorov topology.
+The following question remains open: \emph{under the assumptions of Theorem \ref{theorem:stable}, does $(M,g_i)$ converge to $(M,g_0)$ in the Gromov-Prokhorov topology?} In Remark \ref{optimal}, we discuss the optimality of Theorem \ref{theorem:stable} with a notion of ``coarse dimension'' for Riemannian manifolds.